tcharding/kernel/workshop/probe-and-release.rst

 =================

 This project is based on an email I received from Dan Carpenter on LKML.
-You can read the full email in ``./email-from-dan`` and here is the paragraph that inspired this project:
+You can read the full email in email-from-dan_ and here is the paragraph that inspired this project:

     Most of the time when you look at a new staging driver, then you do want